1,000+ Opportunities

 gov State Librarian and Archivist Tennessee State Library and Archives E-mail: Jamie.
 Ritter@tn. gov

-Based on current listing details, eligibility includes: Government entities or non-profit organizations holding permanent, historically valuable archival collections in Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Government entities or non-profit organizations holding permanent, historically valuable archival collections in Tennessee.
+Confirm the full requirements in the official notice before applying.